 Another concern regarding the effectiveness of virtual humans comes in the misconception that the lack of faultless automated speech recognition (ASR) may render successful virtual human interaction ineffective.
 The merit for this concern is that if a system does not understand a question, how can it provide an effective response?
 The answer to this question comes in three parts.
 First, even without an entirely precise transcription of user utterances, a response classifier can still generate an adequately accurate reply.
 The classifier chooses the best matching response based on the input it receives compared to the bank of answers that it contains.
 As such, even an incomplete recognition of user utterances can provide enough context to determine a feasible answer.
 Second, even if the response isn’t an exact match, as long as it is not completely off-base, the answer will likely satisfy the user.
 It is unlikely that the voice recognition entirely misinterprets user input, and with even limited context, the classifier can provide appropriate feedback.
 Third, even in live speech, misunderstanding is common

-Because such classifiers determine the probabilities that each response matches the given input, avoiding answers recently given, the system will still determine a reasonable match based on the information it has.
+Because such classifiers determine the probabilities that each response matches the given input, avoiding answers recently given, the system will still determine a reasonable match based on the information available.
 As such, even limited recognition results in somewhat suitable responses, which illustrate to the user that the system did generally identify the theme of the user’s prompt.
 Even such small evidence gives the user the impression of comprehension by the virtual avatar.
 Finally, on top of the fact that effective classifiers can provide accurate responses despite limited or incorrect recognition, current ASR technologies are rapidly approaching an acceptably accurate response rate.
 A study done by Andrew Kudryavtsev showed that Google’s ASR was the most accurate, “Google achieved 73.3% of exact recognized phrases with a 15.8% [Word Error Rate]” (Kudryavtsev, 2016).
 When combined with natural language processing technologies, all these processes continue to improve and are already at a point where they are quite useful.
 Considering all of these factors, natural language processing and virtual interaction are reaching levels wherein virtual agents can, to a degree sufficient to support conversation, comprehend and interact productively with live humans, who also have a “word error rate.”.